 Texas Flash Flooding: Uncovering the Causes Behind the Devastation

-The sudden surge of water caught many off guard, prompting widespread concern and questions about what triggered such deadly flooding.
+The sudden surge of water surprised many residents, raising concern and questions about what triggered such dangerous flooding.

 Reasons for disastrous Texas flash flooding